Pryvitne

 Pryvitne (Привітне) is a small village in western Ukraine, in the Volodymyr Raion of Volyn Oblast, but was formerly administered within Lokachi Raion.
 It is located approximately 75 miles northeast of the city of Lviv, Ukraine.
 In the past, it was a town of Svyniukhy (Свинюхи, Świniuchy, סווינעך Svinekh).

 History

+It was a royal town of the Kingdom of Poland.

+During the Polish–Soviet War, on 8 August 1920, it was the place of a battle, in which the Poles defeated the invading Soviets.

 Judaism in Svyniukhy

 Jews first settled here in the 16th century.
 By the year 1897, 629 Jews lived here out of a total of 1,780 people.
 During World War I, many Jews left the shtetl because of the nearby fighting.
 In 1921, only 173 Jews were living here.

 Due to a high birth rate, as most of the Jewish citizens of Svyniukhy belonged to the orthodox sects of Olyka and Tuczyn Hasidism, the Jewish population grew to 498 by 1936.
 In July 1941, the Ukrainian local government police persecuted the Jews of Svyniukhy after being ordered to by the Nazi invaders.
 During October of that year, they were sent to the Lokachi ghetto where they were executed on September 13, 1942.
 The diary of Michael Diment, the only known survivor of the liquidation of the Jewish population of Svyniukhy is a moving account of the last days of the community.
 See Michael Diment, The Lone Survivor: A Diary of the Lukacze Ghetto and Svyniukhy, Ukraine (1992), published by the Holocaust Library in New York.